Code-Institute-Submissions/PhilipWilliams0-friday.com/README.md

 ### Content

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+With bulk of code used and adpated from Flask Task Manager from Code Insitute.

 ### Media

--   All Images were created by the developer.
+-   All Images were obtained from Usplash

 ### Acknowledgements